juliensf/mercury-inttypes/README.md

 # Mercury-IntTypes

-'mercury_inttypes' is a library provides additional integer types for the [Mercury](http://www.mercurylang.org) programming language.
+'mercury_inttypes' is a library that provides additional integer types for the [Mercury](http://www.mercurylang.org) programming language.

 This library is a work-in-progress and not yet ready for general use.